-The Prescription Drug Price Relief Act
+The Prescription Drug Price Relief Act of 2019

 The United States pays, by far, the highest drug prices in the world for one reason: we let drug companies get away with murder.
-Last year, the pharmaceutical industry made more than twice as much money in the U.S. - \$453 billion - than in all European countries combined.
+In 2017, the pharmaceutical industry made more than twice as much money in the U.S. - \$453 billion - than in all European countries combined.
 The top five drug companies alone made over \$50 billion, while the top five American pharmaceutical CEOs made more than \$113 million in compensation.

-When Congress gets back into session, Senator Bernie Sanders (I-VT) and Representative Ro Khanna (D-CA) will be introducing the Prescription Drug Price Relief Act.
+That is why Senator Bernie Sanders (I-VT) and Representative Ro Khanna (D-CA) are introducing the Prescription Drug Price Relief Act.